 Besides the vendors, shops, boutiques, and cafes line the sides.
 Buy hats, tableware, tacky souvenirs or sit on a pavement terrace and order a cafe au lait to sip.

-The various markets feature something to appeal to nearly every taste: an antiques market, arts and crafts market, a fish market, and even a used and antique book market and an antique postcard market.
+The various markets feature something to appeal to nearly every taste: an antique market, arts and crafts market, discount stores, a fish market, and even a used and antique book market and an antique postcard market.
 You can find a market do browse every single day when you visit Nice.

-The most famous market area is the Cours Selaya, between Place Massena and Vieux Nice (Old Town).
+The most famous market area is the Cours Selaya, between Place Massena and Vieux Nice (Old Town), and should be a part of your tour.
 Bustling any day of the week, this one can't be missed.
-It serves as a flower and produce market every day but Mondays, when it becomes an antiques market.
+It serves as a flower and produce market every day but Mondays, when it becomes an antique market.
 On summertime evenings, there is an arts and crafts market.

 Here are the hours:

 - Flower Market, Cours Saleya, runs 6 a.m.-5:30 p.m.
 Tuesday, Thursday and Friday, 6 a.m. to 6:30 p.m.
 Wednesday and Saturday, and 6 a.m. to 1:30 p.m.
 Sundays and holidays.

 - Fruit & Vegetable Market, Cours Saleya, runs 6 a.m. to 1:30 p.m. every day but Monday.

 - Antiques Market, Cours Saleya, runs 7:30 a.m. to 6 p.m. on Mondays (unless they are holidays or the eve of holidays).

 - Flea Market (Marche au Puces), Port, Tuesday to Saturday 10 a.m. to 6 p.p.

 - Arts & Crafts Market, Cours Saleya, from June 1 to Sept.
 30, every day from 6 p.m. to midnight.